seb1080/webOneBiteAtaTime/basics/architecture/JS_designPatterns.md

 3. **Removing barier to learning**
   - have a clean desk
+  - have cofee cup on the desk
   - have a apple on the desk
   - have delicious chocolate bar on the desk
   - have water to the desk
-  - have great chair, kweyboard, mouse, 2 monitors
+  - have great chair, keyboard, mouse, 2 monitors
   - have ritual of schedule learning time during the week

 4. **Pre-commit**
   - Do the research phase of 2-3 hrs.
-  - Define in the commitment of 20 hrsis worted.
+  - Define in the commitment of 20 hrs is worted.
   - Put in place the scheduale to learn the next skill.
   - Evaluate what could interfer the success of the time frame.
   - Have a ultimate goal to over at the end of the learning process and a reward.